lacoco-lab/lacoco-lab.github.io/courses/knowledge-2024/README.md

 This is a seminar course.
 Starting from the fourth week, one or two students will present in each unit.
 Every student will present exactly once.
 We expect all students to read the readings every week.
-Every student submits one question about the readings by Wednesday noon.
+Every student (except for the presenters) submits one question about the readings by Wednesday noon.
+Please do make sure to submit by **Wednesday noon** to give the presenters time to consider them for their presentations.
+Late questions may not receive full credit (consider that questions account for 20-40% of the grade).
+See below for requirements regarding the final paper (for the 7CP version).

 ## Syllabus